-However, while some cats may enjoy the taste of celery, and others may not like its texture or flavor.
-In addition, overconsumption of celery by a cat can lead to digestive issues such as vomiting or diarrhea due to its high fiber content.
+However, while some cats may enjoy the taste of celery, others may not like its texture or flavour.
+In addition, overconsumption of celery by a cat can lead to digestive issues such as vomiting or diarrhoea due to its high fibre content.
 Plus, as obligate carnivores, cats need to get the vast majority of their nutrients from meat-based foods.

 If you do give your cat celery, give them small amounts at a time (raw or cooked, but plain) and take note of how well your cat's stomach tolerates it.

 As always, before introducing a new food item into your pet's diet, consult with your veterinarian first!
-If your cat eats celery (or any food) and is showing signs of illness such as lethargy, diarrhea, or vomiting, reach out to your veterinarian immediately.
-If they require veterinary care related to eating unsafe foods, pet insurance can help cover the cost of treatment.
+If your cat eats celery (or any food) and is showing signs of illness such as lethargy, diarrhoea, or vomiting, reach out to your veterinarian immediately.
+If they require veterinary care related to eating unsafe foods, cat insurance can help cover the cost of treatment.